Last updated on January 25th, 2022

 Aftercare

-To prolong flowering it is a good idea to deadhead (remove) fading flowers as this will promote more flowers throughout the summer.
-Once the final set of flowers has finished in autumn it is a good idea to leave these on because the seeds will provide food for small birds over winter.
+To encourage repeat flowering, it is a good idea to deadhead (remove) fading flowers.
+This will promote more flowers throughout the summer.
+Once the final set of flowers has finished in autumn, it is a good idea to leave these on because the seeds will provide food for small birds over winter.

 Propagating

-The best way to propagate Buddleia to get a few extra plants is by taking cuttings in spring.
+The best way to propagate Buddleia and get a few extra plants is by taking cuttings in spring.